urbit/docs/arvo/clay/read.md

 + /~zod/home/151/bar/txt
 ```

 You'll notice that, unlike a `%writ`, the `%wris` doesn't give you the data.
-It merely tells gives you the cares and paths of the files that changed.
+It merely tells you the `care`s and `path`s of the files that changed.
 If you need to actually get the data, you can just scry or send a request for the files in question.

 Now, run the thread again, open `bar.txt` in an editor, modify its contents, save it and `|commit %home`.
 You'll notice you didn't receive a `%wris`.
 This is because we subscribed to `/bar/txt` with `%u` care and its existence didn't change.